FOREWORD

 replacement will be required.

-limit for construction/installation of a driveway culvert pipe permit approval
+normal time limit for construction/installation of a driveway culvert pipe

-kept clear of dirt, stones and other debris.
+pavement must be kept clear of dirt, stones and other

-installation is completed contrary to the orders of the County Engineer, the
+permitted installation is completed contrary to the orders of the County

 installation.
 If after the notice the